anteoas/broch/README.md

 (p/composition (b/meters 2))
 ; => {:length 1, :broch/scaled 1}

-; compund units have a more complicated composition map of the measures they're composed of ; as we all remember from school, a W = J/s = N·m/s = kg·m²/s³ (p/composition (b/watts 4))
+; compound units have a more complicated composition map of the measures they're composed of ; as we all remember from school, W = J/s = N·m/s = kg·m²/s³ (p/composition (b/watts 4))
 ;=> {:mass 1, :length 2, :time -3, :broch/scaled 1}